Labour Youth: 2000–present

-In March 2018, Labour Youth welcomed the Board of Trinity College’s decision to make concessions on two of the Take Back Trinity Movement’s demands – to scrap the unfair €450 charge for supplemental exams and granting fee certainty fees for postgraduate and international students.
+In March 2018, Labour Youth welcomed the board of Trinity College's decision to make concessions on two of the Take Back Trinity movement's demands – to scrap the €450 charge for supplemental exams and granting fee certainty fees for postgraduate and international students.
 Labour Youth also called on Ryanair to 'address the concerns of pilots'.
 In late 2018, in the midst of Ireland's housing crisis, Labour Youth distanced itself from claims by the Labour Party leadership that direct actions such as occupations of buildings were not a valid form of political protest.
 This was followed by then Labour Youth Chairperson Chloe Manahan stating "Civil disobedience and protest have been core to this movement since its inception.
-It is crucial that Labour activists feel supported and empowered to do what is moral, just and right – not simply what is allowed”.
+It is crucial that Labour activists feel supported and empowered to do what is moral, just and right – not simply what is allowed".

 Labour Youth played an active role in the 2019 Irish local elections supporting several of their members who ran for local councils.
 Former Chair Kevin Donoghue was elected to Dublin City Council while former Secretary Ciara Galvin was elected to Kildare County Council.
-As of its website update in 2019, Labour Youth said that it "recognises the importance" of the proposed Che Guevara statue in Galway City.
-Labour Youth members canvassed for UK Labour in the 2019 United Kingdom general election.
+Labour Youth members canvassed for the United Kingdom's Labour Party in the 2019 United Kingdom general election.
 In 2019, Labour Youth reiterated its support of the EU.
 In September 2019, a Labour Youth campaign on 'decent housing for all' was launched by Chairperson Patrick Ahern.

-Following his election at the Labour Youth National Conference in Waterford City, which was held on the weekend before 25 November 2019, Cormac Ó Braonáin was Labour Youth's Chairperson until his death on 15 December 2019, having fallen off his bicycle after trying to cycle on a Luas track on the way home from a birthday party.
+Following his election at the Labour Youth National Conference in Waterford city, which was held on the weekend before 25 November 2019, Cormac Ó Braonáin was Labour Youth's Chairperson until his death on 15 December 2019.
 In the weeks following his death Adrian McCarthy announced his candidacy for chair and was subsequently elected in March 2020.

-The year 2020 saw the re-expansion of Labour Youth branches at council level, such as the Labour Youth Lucan-Palmerstown Branch and the Muskerry Labour Youth Macroom LEA - Timothy Quill Branch.
-According to official Facebook pages, the last presence of a Labour Youth branch at council level appears to be a Clondalkin-Rathcoole Branch, however this branch page has not posted anything since 4 March 2017.
+The year 2020 saw the re-expansion of Labour Youth branches at council level, such as the Labour Youth Lucan-Palmerstown Branch.
 June 2020 also saw long term Labour Youth activist and former National Youth Executive officer Declan Meenagh co-opted to Dublin City Council to replace Senator Marie Sherlock.
 Legally blind, Meenagh has long been known for his local activism in the Cabra-Glasnevin area along with his work on disability rights.